laurenchen0631/English-Learning/GRE/Analytical Writing/Argument Template.md

 	- While such a view is not entirely without merit, it still ___.
 	- *It is much likely that ___reason1___*
 	- *There are [numerous/innumerable/various/plentiful] examples _____.
 For instance, ___example1___.*
-	- *In order to [strengthen/reinforce/heighten/toughen] this argument, the author should [provide/furnish/present] more credible [evidences] and have to rule out and account for these or other possible alternative explanations.*
+	- *In order to [strengthen/reinforce/heighten/toughen] this argument, the author should [provide/furnish/present] more credible [evidences] and have to rule out and account for these or other possible explanations.*

 3. Second Assumption's Problem
 	- *What is more, the argument [claims] that ___fallacy2___; thus, it [suggests/propose/indicate/imply] that ______*